-Initiative Solutions suggested by stakeholders possibilities with the regulations and to better analyze improvements at high-collision areas.
-For private sector. example: GPS fleet data, which record truck trip origins, destinations, interim stops, routes used, travel times and delays.
+Initiative Solutions suggested by stakeholders possibilities with the private sector. regulations and to better analyze improvements at high-collision areas.
+For example: GPS fleet data, which record truck trip origins, destinations, interim stops, routes used, travel times and delays.
 Truck volumes entering and exiting industrial areas.
-Data about where employees live, to better determine the potential for transit GPS trackers mounted on unescorted over-dimensional vehicles to get real-time information on their actual progress and delays.
-Allow the private Stakeholders suggested that the goods movement industry could fund and operate sector to support certain infrastructure, such as increased accesses from Stoney Trail to the adjacent new goods industrial lands.
-As an initial step, The City, the province and other stakeholders movement could investigate its regulatory feasibility. infrastructure.
-Reconsider the Aggregates industry stakeholders have implemented a vehicle registry program.
-Its potential for purpose is to allow the public to identify and track an aggregates vehicle that caused implementing a damage or was operating unsafely.
-Industry stakeholders had earlier proposed that The registration program City support the program and make it mandatory, thereby expanding its coverage. for aggregates However, The City had declined, noting that there was no apparent benefit to The City industry. in taking this on and that the public already could contact CPS with any complaints.
+Data about where employees live, to better determine the potential for transit.
+GPS trackers mounted on unescorted over-dimensional vehicles, to get real-time information on their actual progress and delays.
+Allow the private sector to support new goods movement infrastructure.
+Stakeholders suggested that the goods movement industry could fund and operate certain infrastructure, such as increased accesses from Stoney Trail to the adjacent industrial lands.
+As an initial step, The City, the province and other stakeholders could investigate its regulatory feasibility.
+Reconsider the potential for implementing a registration program for aggregates industry.
+Aggregates industry stakeholders have implemented a vehicle registry program.
+Its purpose is to allow the public to identify and track an aggregates vehicle that caused damage or was operating unsafely.
+Industry stakeholders had earlier proposed that The City support the program and make it mandatory, thereby expanding its coverage.
+However, The City had declined, noting that there was no apparent benefit to The City in taking this on and that the public already could contact CPS with any complaints.
 Stakeholders have proposed that The City revisit this decision.
-Collaborate to Calgary International Airport has a growing potential as a hub for international trade, promote especially with the growth in e-commerce.
-However, stakeholders noted the importance international trade of building on the airport's expertise and skills and having The City work with the federal connections. government and the CBSA to ensure the seamless clearance of incoming goods.
-Co- locating warehouses with a CBSA clearance facility was seen as a key to this seamlessness, but not all warehouses are located near the CBSA facilities.
-Promote inland port Stakeholders proposed ways to develop Calgary's potential as an inland port.
-Working to circumvent with industry and other goods movement stakeholders, The City could investigate: congestion in The feasibility of loading and unloading containers away from Vancouver Vancouver. instead of having this processing taking place in Vancouver.
-Opportunities for refilling inbound containers with food products and other Alberta-sourced goods for export, rather than shipping them back to the port Promoting the strong supply of large serviced land parcels to prospective • Fromoting the strong supply of large, serviced land parcels to prospective businesses, recognizing that there is only a one year supply of land in the Vancouver region. • Educating the public and others on the importance of Calgary as a distribution hub.
+Collaborate to promote international trade connections.
+Calgary International Airport has a growing potential as a hub for international trade, especially with the growth in e-commerce.
+However, stakeholders noted the importance of building on the airport's expertise and skills and having The City work with the federal government and the CBSA to ensure the seamless clearance of incoming goods.
+Colocating warehouses with a CBSA clearance facility was seen as a key to this seamlessness, but not all warehouses are located near the CBSA facilities.
+Promote inland port to circumvent congestion in Vancouver.
+Stakeholders proposed ways to develop Calgary's potential as an inland port.
+Working with industry and other goods movement stakeholders, The City could investigate: The feasibility of loading and unloading containers away from Vancouver instead of having this processing taking place in Vancouver.
+Opportunities for refilling inbound containers with food products and other Alberta-sourced goods for export, rather than shipping them back to the port empty.
+Promoting the strong supply of large, serviced land parcels to prospective businesses, recognizing that there is only a one year supply of land in the Vancouver region.
+Educating the public and others on the importance of Calgary as a distribution hub.
 Stakeholders noted that the Calgary region's 85 distribution centres were important in helping to offset the recent economic downturn.